"Simplifying Tech With Personalised Advice"

 - Analogue camera - entry level

-- High Definition (HD) camera - industry standard
+- High Definition (HD) camera - the industry standard

-Entry level analogue cameras will do the job fine, as long as you don't need finer detail, like facial and or number plate recognition.
-Higher Definition cameras cost more but the picture quality is far superior, allowing you to zoom in and identify subjects and use software like Automatic Number Plate Recognition (ANPR).
-IP cameras offer the same high resolution picture quality as HD but differ in that are connected to your local computer network, just like a mini-computer in themselves.
-This means they can be used to raise an alarm on detection of a security breach (when used in conjunction with sensors) and alert you directly with a text message.
+Entry-level analogue cameras will do the job fine, as long as you don't need finer detail, like facial and or number plate recognition.
+Higher Definition cameras cost more, but the picture quality is far superior, allowing you to zoom in and identify subjects and use software like Automatic Number Plate Recognition (ANPR).
+IP cameras offer the same high-resolution picture quality as HD but differ in that they are connected to your local computer network, just like a mini-computer in themselves.
+This means they can be used to raise the alarm on detection of a security breach (when used in conjunction with sensors) and alert you directly with a text message.

 Higher picture quality can prove invaluable if you need to share it with the police or insurance companies.

-The camera type you choose will ultimately be determined by the quality of image you need to capture.
-At Momentum, we'll talk you through all theses options in more detail.
-We provide a good range of robust, high quality cameras.
+The camera type you choose will ultimately be determined by the quality of the image you need to capture.
+At Momentum, we'll talk you through all these options in more detail.
+We provide a good range of robust, high-quality cameras.

 What to capture

-If recording in colour is important to you, then you may need to consider using some sort of support lighting at night.
-When light quality is low, cameras will switch to black-and-white, therefore LED lighting is the preferred option to ensure light levels remain high enough to capture enough detail.
-Identifying the colour of a car or person's jacket may become impossible otherwise.
-It's possible to buy low light cameras that work without support lighting but the cost can be prohibitively high.
+If recording in colour is important to you, then you may need to consider using some support lighting at night.
+When light quality is low, cameras will switch to black-and-white; therefore, LED lighting is the preferred option to ensure light levels remain high enough to capture enough detail.
+Identifying the colour of a car or a person's jacket may become impossible otherwise.
+It's possible to buy low light cameras that work without support lighting, but the cost can be prohibitively high.